 Funding

-Students are encouraged to apply for scholarships and fellowships with guidance from the Office of National Scholars:
+Students are encouraged to apply for USF and external scholarships and fellowships.
+Current USF students can seek guidance from the USF Office of National Scholars.

 - Department of CSE scholarships